n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

     100%|██████████| 10/10 [2:11:16<00:00, 749.81s/it]

 At last, I want to also evaluate one more classifier.
 This one is actually one of mine and many AI engineers favorite - the Boosted Trees classifier and its implementation [xgboost](http://xgboost.readthedocs.io/en/latest/model.html).
-It became widly popular as it was consistently used in the winning solutions for many of the challenges posted on [kaggle](http://xgboost.readthedocs.io/en/latest/model.html).
-Interesting enoughs, several challenges has been won by using only feature engineering and stacking xgboost classifier on top of each other...
+It became widely popular as it was consistently used in the winning solutions for many of the challenges posted on [kaggle](http://xgboost.readthedocs.io/en/latest/model.html).
+Interesting enough, several challenges has been won by using only feature engineering and stacking xgboost classifier on top of each other...
 Sadly, you can not really classify images with Boosted Trees, but you can sure use them as a second level classifier.

 ```python